 AAA, Safeway, and Costco have small standard discounts of a couple dollars per ticket.
-From time to time, Costco stores on the West Coast will offer a gift card with purchase (this is never offered online and was last offered in-stores in March 2013–as of February 2014, it is not being offered).
+From time to time, Costco stores on the West Coast will offer a gift card with purchase (this is never offered online and was last offered in-stores in March 2013–as of April 1, 2014, it is not being offered).
 If you live on the West Coast and this is available when you’re planning to purchase tickets, it’s by far the best deal.
-Currently, for the best deals we recommend buying safely and securely from Vacationeer Travels, an authorized seller of Disneyland tickets with the best rates we’ve found (for an authorized seller).
+Currently, for the best deals we recommend buying safely and securely from Park Savers, an authorized seller of Disneyland tickets with the best prices that we’ve found (for an authorized seller).

 Unfortunately, the discounts available on Disneyland tickets are not all that significant–usually between $2 and $15 per ticket–as compared to amount of money you can save on Walt Disney World tickets.
 But everything you save adds up, plus you save vacation time when you buy your tickets in advance from a Disney-authorized third party ticket seller!